 Rocket doesn't have a lot of special powers.
 He's described as having the normal attributes of an Earth raccoon -- he's fast, his senses are more powerful than a human's, he's got sharp claws, and he can climb well.
 However, he is also an excellent pilot, marksman, and gadgeteer, and he dearly loves big guns.
 His skills as a military tactician are top-notch, and he's taken over as leader of the Guardians on more than one occasion.

-Rocket appeared in the "Guardians of the Galaxy" film in 2014 and its 2017 sequel, "Guardians of the Galaxy Vol. 2."
+Rocket appeared in the "Guardians of the Galaxy" film in 2014 and its 2017 sequel, "Guardians of the Galaxy Vol. 2," and 2018's "Avengers: Infinity War."
 He was voiced by Bradley Cooper, with Sean Gunn (the brother of director James Gunn) providing the motion capture performance.
 The film's animators used a live raccoon as a visual and behavior guide to help Rocket look and act like an actual raccoon.
 The raccoon's name was Oreo.
 He attended the film's European premiere.

 For reQuest 2018